MyZenKey/sp-sdk-ios/README.md

 OpenID Connect (OIDC) is an authentication protocol based on the OAuth 2.0 specification.
 It uses JSON Web Tokens (JWTs) that are obtained using OAuth 2.0 flows.
 You can read more about OIDC [here](https://openid.net/specs/openid-connect-core-1_0.html).

-### Authorization Code Flow and MNO Discovery
+### Authorization Code Flow and Carrier Discovery

 Project Verify SDK supports the authorization code flow for web and native applications.
-In the flow, the user is redirected to Mobile Network Operator (MNO) for authorization.
+In the flow, the user is redirected to the carrier for authorization.
 Upon successful authorization, the user is redirected to your backend with an authorization code, which your backend exchanges for an ID token.
 This flow enhances security, as `clientId`, `clientSecret` and user ID token are not revealed to your client.

-Because each carrier operates its own authorization servers, we determine the user's MNO prior to authentication.
-This process is called MNO Discovery (MNO Discovery is an OIDC discovery with extra parameters).
-MNO Discovery returns the OIDC of the user's MNO.
-This ensures that the discovery document from Project Verify is for the correct MNO.
+Because each carrier operates its own authorization servers, we determine the user's carrier prior to authentication.
+This process is called Carrier Discovery (this is an OIDC Discovery with extra parameters).
+This ensures that the discovery document from Project Verify is for the correct carrier.

 ### High Level Architecture

 Project Verify brings the four main US phone carriers together with a common user authentication experience backed by carrier device authentication.
 The solution enables two main flows at initial launch (app and web).
 The app flow is for  service provider (SP) native apps or a SP-browser based websites that are on the same device as Project Verify.
 The web flow shows secondary device support when the SP website is accessed from a device other than a user’s primary phone.

 As the first image shows, consumers from their primary phone access Project Verify either from the SP app or SP website.
-As a service provider developer, you sign up and log in thru the Project Verify portal, then write code in your backend.
+As a service provider developer, you sign up and log in through the Project Verify portal, then write code in your backend.
 The architecture looks like this:

  <img src="image/high_level_flow_app_pri.png" alt="High Level Flow - App" width="550">

-The flow goes from consumer thru service provider website to service provider backend to mobile carrier to Project Verify and back.
+The flow goes from consumer through service provider website, to service provider backend, to mobile carrier, to Project Verify and back again.

 As the second image shows, consumers from their secondary device (such as a laptop) can access Project Verify from the SP website.
 The architecture looks like this:

  <img src="image/high_level_flow_web_sec.png" alt="High Level Flow - Web" width="550">

 The user receives a visual or numeric code with which to confirm their identity with their primary phone.
-Once they have done this  they can log in with their secondary device
+Once they have done this  they can log in with their secondary device.

-Consumer verification and authorization flows to MNO auth, the service provider backend, Project Verify platform and mobile carrier as follows:
+Consumer verification and authorization flows to Carrier auth, the service provider backend, Project Verify platform and mobile carrier as follows:

-* discovery
+* Discovery
-* auth code request, universal link captured
+* Auth code request, universal link captured
-* sim and user authentication, explicit user consent (via the primary device)
+* Sim and user authentication, explicit user consent (via the primary device)
-* auth code returned, deep or universal link
+* Auth code returned, deep or universal link
-* service provider integrated clients
+* Service provider integrated clients
-* token request
+* Token request
-* userinfo mobile carrier resource
+* Userinfo mobile carrier resource

 ## Getting Started

-Before you integrate with Project Verify, you need to register an application and obtain valid `clientId` and `clientSecret` from the Portal or by contacting a Customer Operation Specialist.
+Before you integrate with Project Verify, register your application and obtain valid `clientId` and `clientSecret` from the portal or by contacting a Customer Operation Specialist.
 If you choose to use a custom redirect URI, then ensure that you specify a valid URI.

 ### Open ID Connect Client

 This SDK relies on *AppAuth* as an OIDC client.
 For more information about AppAuth, see the repository [here](https://github.com/openid/AppAuth-iOS).

 ### Pre-Release Git Access